Al-Shabaab invasion of Ethiopia: Invasion

 The rebel offensive began on 20 July 2022, as al-Shabaab shut down the telephone networks across the South West State of Somalia.
 One al-Shabaab unit then launched a surprise attack on four settlements on the Somali side of the border, including the towns Aato and Yeed as well as the village of Washaaqo.
 These settlements were garrisoned by units of the Ethiopian Liyu police.
 The rebels defeated the garrisons of Aato and Yeed and proceeded to burn down the Ethiopian bases at both towns.
 Around this time, al-Shabaab top leader Fu'ad Mohamed Khalaf visited Aato and used the opportunity to denounce the Liyu police.

 According to Voice of America journalist Harun Maruf, Critical Threats analysts Liam Karr and Emily Estelle, as well as Somali regional and intelligence officials, this first attack was a diversionary operation designed to facilitate an invasion into Ethiopian territory by another al-Shabaab force.
 Local officials and civilians stated that pro-government forces eventually retook Aato and Yeed.
-Both sides claimed to had inflicted heavy losses on the other.
+Both sides claimed to have inflicted heavy losses on the other.

 On 20 or 21 July 2022, about 500 al-Shabaab fighters crossed the border at Yeed from Somalia's Bakool into Ethiopia's Afder Zone.
 The invading force reportedly mostly consisted of militants recruited from Ethiopia itself.
 Al-Shabaab's "Ethiopian Front", led by Ali Diyaar, was known to have taken part in the operation.
 The rebels advanced 150 km into Ethiopian territory.
 They captured the town of Hulhul, but were encircled there by Somali Region paramilitary forces on 22 July.
 In the following, three-days-long battle for Hulhul, the rebel force was destroyed or at least forced to retreat.
 The Ethiopian government claimed that its troops had killed over 100 al-Shabaab rebels at Hulhul, and destroyed 13 vehicles.